Developing strategic plans for membership growth ...

 Sponsor club responsibilities

-· Assists the district governor’s special representative in planning and organizing the administrative processes of the new club
+· Assists the district governor’s special representative in planning and organising the administrative processes of the new club

 · Serves as an adviser to the club’s officers and reports to the district governor as requested during the club’s first year

-· Familiarizes the new club with Rotary’s policies and procedures
+· Familiarises the new club with Rotary’s policies and procedures

 · Has the sponsor club’s president join the special representative in attending the first regular board meeting of the new club